gagolews/TurtleGraphics/README.md

 TurtleGraphics
 ==============

-** With the TurboTurtle package for R you can learn computer programming while having a jolly time! **
+** With the TurtleGraphics package for R you can learn computer programming while having a jolly time! **

 TurtleGraphics R package's website is available